aristocratious/docusaurus-mvp/docs/approach/human-ai-partnership.md

 **Central principle**: Technology should expand human choice and capability, not diminish it.

 **Implementation approach**:
-- Always maintain human oversight and control
+- Maintain human oversight and control
 - Design systems that explain their reasoning
 - Preserve the ability to override or modify AI recommendations
-- Ensure humans remain the final decision-makers on values and priorities
+- Support humans as the final decision-makers on values and priorities

 ## Why Human-AI Partnership Matters